ongaroleandro/autonomous-mobile-robot/README.md

 Next we will create the various configuration files needed to run the navigation stack.

 ### Costmap configuation files
+The navigation stack, or more specifically the move_base package, uses [costmap_2D](http://wiki.ros.org/costmap_2d) to generate two costmaps.
+One local costmap and one global costmap.
 We need a configuration file for the global costmap as well as for the local costmap.
 Since some parameters are shared between the local and global costmap, we wil also create a common configuration file.
 So, create the following three files (also inside the `src` folder): `costmap_common_params.yaml`, `global_costmap_params.yaml` and `local_costmap_params.yaml`.

+Each costmap is made up of different layers.
+There are three different layers: the static layer, the obstacle layer and the inflation layer.
+The parameters for each layer can be found in their respective wiki pages: [static layer](http://wiki.ros.org/costmap_2d/hydro/staticmap), [obstacle layer](http://wiki.ros.org/costmap_2d/hydro/obstacles) and [inflation layer](http://wiki.ros.org/costmap_2d/hydro/inflation).

+The general costmap_2d parameters can be found [here](http://wiki.ros.org/costmap_2d#costmap_2d.2Flayered.Plugins).
+These parameters will be used by both the local and global costmaps.

+*side note: I found that the wiki page for navigation2 had a better explanation regarding costmap_2D.
+You can find that page [here](https://navigation.ros.org/configuration/packages/configuring-costmaps.html).*

 #### Common configuration
 Paste the following inside the `costmap_common_params.yaml` file: